software-mansion/live-compositor/docs/pages/guides/offline-processing.md

 ### Schedule update output to show both inputs

-We are going to schedule output update 5s after the begging and configure it to:
+We are going to schedule output update 5s after the beginning and configure it to:
 - Show both inputs side-by-side using the [`Tiles`](../api/components/Tiles.md) component.
 - Mix audio from both inputs, where `input_2` volume is reduced to 35% of the original volume.